Explore the Data

 Childcare Costs

-Childcare costs as reported by providers have significantly increased from 2019 to 2021.
-The cost of childcare is often a significant proportion of working parents’ income, and in some cases may be a barrier to participation in the workforce.3 In 2021, center-based child care for children younger than school age was more expensive than resident tuition and fees at the University of Nebraska–Lincoln.
-The annual cost of care for an infant in a childcare center was 25% more than resident tuition and fees.
+Childcare costs as reported by providers have significantly increased from 2021 to 2023, continuing the trend in rising costs observed between 2019 and 2021.
+The cost of childcare is often a significant proportion of working parents’ income, and in some cases may be a barrier to participation in the workforce.3 In 2023, center-based child care for children younger than school age was more expensive than resident tuition and fees at the University of Nebraska–Lincoln ($10,108).
+The annual cost of care for an infant in a childcare center was 28% more than resident tuition and fees.
 Despite the increase in cost, childcare workers have low wages.
-In 2021, the annual median income of a childcare worker in Lincoln was $22,980.4
+In 2023, the annual median income of a childcare worker in Lincoln was $28,850.4

 Footnotes